portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

     - form – (default) ampersand-separated values, also known as form-style query expansion.
 Corresponds to the {?param_name} URI template.

 - Althoug the default serialization method is *style: form* and *explode: true*, the combination `style: form` and `explode: false` is RECOMMENDED
-- Some exemples:
+- Some examples:
   - style: form
   - explode: false
-  -	If the URI template in these exemples is: /users{?id}, then:
+  -	If the URI template in these examples is: /users{?id}, then:
     - The primitive value id = 5 is translated as: /users?id=5
     -	The array id = [3, 4, 5] is translated as: /users?id=3,4,5
     -	The object id = {"role": "admin", "firstName": "Alex"} is translated as: /users?id=role,admin,firstName,Alex